jch/jch.github.io/src/2025-05-07-monthly-finance-night.md

 * Export last month's transactions from PersonalCapital, and import it to [jch.app](https://jch.app)
 * Categorize transactions, sort / filter / skim for large transactions

-My guess is this takes me roughly 10 minutes.
+This takes me ~10 minutes for most months, longer in January because I like to review the previous year, and longer in April for filing taxes.
 I login to accounts as needed, fix miscategorized transactions, and squint to see if anything weird stands out.

 For spending categories, I use a few broad categories rather than many granular ones; 'Home' includes mortgage, HOA dues, repairs, property taxes.
 'Utilities' includes phone, internet, water, trash, electricity.
 Last year, the top 3 categories accounted for 75% of our spending, the top 5 for 85%.
 It's easier to remember fewer categories and consistently label things.
 Outside of the top categories, there's a 'General Merchandise' category for any one off things.
 If an expense could be multiple categories like a rental car (Automotive, Travel), I just pick one.
 Over time, the categories may change (Automotive and Hobby merged to Automotive), but they're similar enough in recent years to highlight big year-over-year changes.
 If I'm looking for something specific within a broad category, I can filter then search (Utilities, search for T-mobile).